 Measurement Of Water Activity

-At the moment there is no such a device such as a probe which can be inserted directly into a sample to measure its water activity.
-Instead, water activity is measured by placing a food sample into a closed chamber and equilibrating the liquid-phase water in this sample with the vapour-phase water in the headspace.
+The conventional, tried and trusted methods check water activity by placing a food sample into a closed chamber and equilibrating the liquid-phase water in this sample with the vapour-phase water in the headspace.
 The relative humidity of the headspace must be measured.

 A variety of methods exist for measurement of water activity based on this approach but there are really two types of instrument worth considering.